jimmay5469/jimmay5469.github.io/_includes/resume.md

 I have experience in front-end web development, server-side development, CI/CD, and DevOps.
 I am a natural leader and have led and managed many teams over the past several years.
 I am very empathetic towards the end-users of my products and take a special interest in UX, working very closely with the designers on teams I have been part of to create the best user experience possible.

-After almost 20 years of focus on web development, I have found that what I enjoy the most now is when I get to work on CI/CD, DevOps, and management.
+After almost 20 years of focus on web development, I have found that what I enjoy the most now is when I get to work on Docker, CI/CD, DevOps, and management.
 I am excited to be looking for roles where I can focus more in one or both of those areas!

 Experience